 (Nicol. & Gerd.)
 Gerd. & Trappe

-SUBCELLULAR STRUCTURE OF SPORES consists of a spore wall with two layers (swl1 and 2) and one germination wall (gw).
+SUBCELLULAR STRUCTURE OF SPORES consists of one wall with three layers (swl1-3).

 GERMINATION.
-A germ tube develops from the germination wall and penetrates the spore wall.
+A germ tube emerges from the lumen of the subtending hypha.

 Blaszkowski J. 1993.
 Comparative studies of the occurrence of arbuscular fungi and mycorrhizae (Glomales) in cultivated and uncultivated soils of Poland.
 Acta Mycol.
 28, 93-140.

 Blaszkowski J. 1994.
 Arbuscular fungi and mycorrhizae (Glomales) of the Hel Peninsula, Poland.
 Mycorrhiza 5, 71-88.